 Factors that lead to an increased risk of developing addictive behavior are multifaceted, interact over numerous contexts, and will vary significantly from person to person.

 Two attributes that are commonly associated with a significantly increased risk to develop some type of addictive behavior are impulsivity and sensation seeking.
 As it turns out, both of these attributes are also considered to have a high genetic component to their manifestation in individuals.

 There are very few treatments that are designed to address these issues in people with substance use disorders.
 One of the treatments is a therapeutic technique known as contingency management.

 In this technique, positive reinforcements for not acting impulsively are used to change impulsive behaviors.

-Even though these qualities are considered to have high hereditary components to them, the most effective treatments are designed to change environmental conditions.
+Even though these qualities are considered to have high hereditary components, the most effective treatments are designed to change environmental conditions.
 This highlights the idea that heredity and environmental experience cannot be separated.